ctools/ctools/doc/source/users/reference_manual/cssens.rst

 CPUs available on your machine.
 The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

-:ref:`cssens` will generate an ASCII file in comma-separated value (CSV) format containing the sensitivity as function of energy.
-The first row is a header row providing the column names.
-The following rows provide the mean logarithmic energy and the boundaries of the energy bin for which the sensitivity was computed.
-They also provide the flux within the energy bin in Crab units, in photons (ph/cm2/s) and in energy (erg/cm2/s).
-Finally, the sensitivity is given as the test source spectrum evaluated at the mean logarithmic energy multiplied by the energy squared (erg/cm2/s).
+:ref:`cssens` will generate a FITS file with a single extension that contains a binary table with the sensitivity as function of energy.

-The sensitivity can be displayed using the ``show_sensitivity.py`` script in the example folder.
+The sensitivity FITS file can be displayed using the ``show_sensitivity.py`` script in the example folder.
 Matplotlib is required to execute the script.

 General parameters